Funeral of Diana, Princess of Wales

-The funeral of Diana, Princess of Wales, started on Saturday 6 September 1997 at 9:08 am in London, when the tenor bell of Westminster Abbey started tolling to signal the departure of the cortège from Kensington Palace.
+The funeral of Diana, Princess of Wales, started on 6 September 1997 at 9:08 am in London, when the tenor bell of Westminster Abbey started tolling to signal the departure of the cortège from Kensington Palace.
 Diana's coffin was carried from the palace on a gun carriage by riders of the King's Troop and escorted by mounted police along Hyde Park to St James's Palace, where her body had remained for five days before being taken to Kensington Palace.
 The Union Flag on top of the palace was lowered to half mast.
 The official ceremony was held at Westminster Abbey in London and finished at the resting place in Diana's family estate of Althorp, Northamptonshire.

 Two thousand people attended the ceremony in Westminster Abbey while the British television audience was 32.10 million on average, one of the United Kingdom's highest viewing figures ever.
 An estimated 2 to 2.5 billion people watched the event worldwide, making it one of the most-watched televised events in history.

 Funeral

 Diana's coffin borne through the streets of London on its way to Westminster Abbey.
 Her coffin was draped in a pall depicting the royal standard with an ermine border.

 Diana's coffin, draped with the royal standard with a differentiating ermine border (i.e. the Other Members' standard), had been brought to London from the Salpêtrière Hospital, via Vélizy – Villacoublay Air Base, Paris, to RAF Northolt by Diana's former husband Charles, Prince of Wales, and her two sisters on 31 August 1997.
 After being taken to a private mortuary, it was placed at the Chapel Royal, St James's Palace, and later taken to Kensington Palace the night before the funeral.

-The funeral plan for the Queen Mother, codenamed “Operation Tay Bridge”, had been rehearsed for 22 years and was used as the basis for Diana's funeral.
+The funeral plan for the Queen Mother, codenamed "Operation Tay Bridge", had been rehearsed for 22 years and was used as the basis for Diana's funeral.
 However, the event was not a state funeral; instead, it was a royal ceremonial funeral that included royal pageantry and Anglican funeral liturgy.
 A large display of flowers was installed at the gates of Kensington Palace and Buckingham Palace.
 Eight members of the Welsh Guards accompanied Diana's coffin on the one-hour-forty-seven-minute ride through London streets.
 On top of the coffin were three wreaths of white flowers from her brother, the Earl Spencer, and her sons, Prince William and Prince Harry.
 There was also a letter from Prince Harry on her coffin addressed to "Mummy".
 The coffin bore a weight of a quarter of a tonne (250 kg / approx 550 lb) as it was lined with lead, as is tradition with British royalty.